AlexandreNadiras/PersonalProjects/UseCase/README.md

 It also appears that some wines between 200 and 300 are an exception to this.

 I don't think that it is pertinent to consider the wines that have a higher price than 1500.
-I think they are more likely to be outliers than variance in our data.
+I think they are more likely to be outliers than variance in our data, because they are not tasted that much.
 What we can say however on those high price wines is that their supposed quality is not worth the price.
 This can be explained but the nature of the score itself, each wines are tested by people that can get upset with a wine they paid a lot to taste and didn't fill their expectations.
 We also have to say that the dataset only gives us the wines that have a score above 80, and might not represent faithfully all the data.